-The commissioner may grant a variance to a specific regulation if he determines that such a variance will not jeopardize the health, safety, or welfare of individuals and upon demonstration by the provider requesting.
-A provider shall submit a request for such variance in writing to the commissioner.
-The request shall demonstrate that complying with the regulation would be a hardship unique to the provider and that the variance will not jeopardize the health, safety, or welfare of individuals.
-The department may limit the length of time a variance will be effective.
+The commissioner may grant a variance to a specific regulation if he determines that such a variance will not jeopardize the health, safety or welfare of individuals and upon demonstration by the provider requesting such variance that complying with the regulation would be a hardship unique to the provider.
 A provider shall submit a request for a variance in writing to the commissioner.
 A variance may be time limited or have other conditions attached to it.
 The department must approve a variance prior to implementation.
-The provider shall not implement a variance until it has been approved in writing by the commissioner.